intel/device-modeling-language/py/README.md

 # A short hacking guide to dmlc

-This text is an attempt to make it easier for you to find your way around the sources and understand what is going on inside the the DML compiler (`dmlc`).
+This text is an attempt to make it easier for you to find your way around the sources and understand what is going on inside the DML compiler (`dmlc`).

 ## dml/dmlc.py